nami773/paint-stock-app/README.md

 ## Limitations

 Due to lack of time, I made some limitations to the functionalities.

-Due to lack of time, I made some limitations to the functionalities.

-Authentication is beyond the scope of this project.
+- Authentication is beyond the scope of this project.
 Therefore, instead of handling login and generating tokens, the landing page asks users to click login.
-Edits for admin users (such as Adam) are intentionally omitted.
+- Edits for admin users (such as Adam) are intentionally omitted.
 Changing Adam to a non-admin account would result in no one being able to manage users from the frontend.
-The application is hosted on a small low-cost instance.
+- The application is hosted on a small low-cost instance.
 Drag-and-drop functionality should have been ideally much faster.
 On the website, it might take several seconds for changes to be reflected.